Homer3 and AtlasViewer are MATLAB applications that provide an open-source platform for the analysis and display of fNIRS data.

-Please Register as a Homer Premium Member to get access to these materials.
+Please register as a Homer Premium member to get access!

 After 10 years of developing the Homer2 and AtlasViewer toolboxes (2009 to 2019), Homer2 is now being replaced by Homer3.
 AtlasViewer will continue to evolve along with Homer3.
 Homer2 will remain available online.
 It is unlikely that any more revisions will be made to Homer2.

 Access to the open-source Homer2 and AtlasViewer software can be found at homer-fnirs.org.